pchuri/powerpoint/README.md

 - ```save-presentation```: Saves the presentation to a file.
   - Takes "presentation_name" as required arguments.
   - Saves the presentation to the folder_path.
 The client must call this tool to finalize the process.
-- ```generate-and-save-image```: Generates an image for the presentation using a FLUX model
+- ```generate-and-save-image```: Generates an image for the presentation using OpenAI DALL-E 3
   - Takes "prompt" and "file_name" as required string arguments
-  - Creates an image using the free FLUX model on TogetherAI (requires an API key)
+  - Creates an image using OpenAI's DALL-E 3 model (requires an OpenAI API key)

 ## Configuration

-An environment variable is required for image generation via TogetherAI Register for an account: https://api.together.xyz/settings/api-keys
+An environment variable is required for image generation via OpenAI Register for an account: https://platform.openai.com/account/api-keys

 ```
 "env": {
-        "TOGETHER_API_KEY": "api_key"
+        "OPENAI_API_KEY": "your_openai_api_key"
       }
 ```